humayunahmed8/codestar/readme.md

 Codestar Framework is **free** to use both personal and commercial.
 If you used commercial, **please credit**.
 Read more about GNU [license.txt](http://www.gnu.org/licenses/gpl-2.0.txt)

-## Credits
-Thanks for guys!
-Please read [credits](http://codestarframework.com/credits/).
-If you would like to contribute please fork the project and [report bugs](https://github.com/Codestar/codestar-framework/issues) or submit [pull requests](https://github.com/Codestar/codestar-framework/pulls)</a>.

 ## The Latest Updates
 #### 1.0.2
 - Added: Support for WP Nav Menus select